On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 Young children move erratically and unpredictably, which can be concerning for dogs.
 Teaching your kids how to read your dog’s signals and be gentle when petting is important for the whole family.

-One method is to use a stuffed animal to demonstrate how to pat and stroke lightly with a flat palm.
+One method is using a stuffed animal to demonstrate how to pat and stroke lightly with a flat palm.
 Any form of hitting, poking, stomping, jumping or pulling should be discouraged calmly and firmly.

 Children should also be taught not to engage with their dog when they’re eating, drinking or sleeping as this can lead to territorial behaviour.